vipinbhatnagar/covid19/README.md

 Above files are generated using the daily updates done by the Govt.of India, Ministry of Health & Family Welfare on the above listed URL.

+Now supporting the format used by the Melbourne University hosted site: in.covid19forecast.science.unimelb.edu.au